tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - Good now we write some script for angr, read the comments in code for more explains or directly the [official docs](https://docs.angr.io/core-concepts/toplevel)
+ - Good, now we write some script for angr, read the comments in the code for more explanations or the [official docs](https://docs.angr.io/core-concepts/toplevel)

 {% highlight python %}